2012 Samar earthquake: Tsunami

 PHIVOLCS gave a level three tsunami alert in the Philippines and other institutes gave a level three tsunami alert in Japan, Indonesia, Taiwan, Palau indicating that the public should be on the watch for "unusual waves", but did not call for any evacuation.
 The Pacific Tsunami Warning Center rapidly issued tsunami warnings in the Pacific together with its adjacent islands.
 However, it was lifted after two hours as no tsunami was recorded.
-In Japan, the Japan Meteorological Agency issued tsunami warnings throughout the coastal areas of the country.
+In Japan, the Japan Meteorological Agency issued tsunami advisories throughout the coastal areas of the country.
 The Hong Kong Observatory also issued a tsunami warning on Hong Kong at that same time.

 About an hour after the quake, sea level readings from gauges in the epicentral region confirmed a tsunami was generated.
 A small 3 cm (1.2 in) wave was recorded at Legazpi in Albay province shortly thereafter, as well as further south near Davao City; slight sea level anomalies were observed in several other locations.